 For the record, the Fire Stick or equivalent product (not the Recast DVR) offers access to paid and free streaming services via Apps (like Apple TV, CBS All Access, Pluto TV, and IMDb TV); so once you install one, you can access everything via the Fire Stick: live TV, DVR programs, and all the Apps.
 This includes services like YouTube, Pandora, all your photos, and an Internet Browser; and with built-in Alexa, you can also use the remote to control lights and appliances in your home, get the weather forecast, and answer questions.
 These are all part of what makes the Recast DVR and its Fire Stick controller a good solution.
 The Fire Stick comes in a "regular" version and a 4K one, which is required to support 4K devices in native mode.
 You may use a 4K stick with a non-4K TV, and you will even get an advantage in speed, because it is a newer device (plus you'll be prepared for if and when you upgrade to a 4K TV).
-[Strong Recommendation: I found that my one 4K stick works much faster and better on my non-4K TVs, so I plan to switch to them for the other TVs.
+[Strong Recommendation: I found that my one 4K stick worked much faster and better on my non-4K TVs, so I switched to them for the other TVs.
 I recommend that you purchase only 4K Fire Sticks, despite the slightly higher cost.]

 The Amazon Fire Stick consists of two parts: The "stick," which plugs into the HDMI port on your TV, and the remote, which you will use to control both the TV and the Recast DVR.
 The stick and remote are paired at the factory, so you don't need to do anything to get the remote linked to the stick, but you do need to do something to get the stick to control your TV.
 It all happens during setup.
 You switch your TV to HDMI input and leave it there, then control your TV with the Fire Stick remote.
 Note: Because the remote and Fire Stick are paired, do not mix them up if you have more than one!
 I put little numbered stickers on mine - both the remote and the Fire Stick itself.